heikoheiko/fuelbattles/README.md

 > pip install -r requirements.txt

 The [serpent](https://github.com/ethereum/wiki/wiki/Serpent) (Ethereum HLL) version can be run in a local (offline) test environment:
+> cd serpent

-> python serpent/runsim.py
+> python runsim.py

 There is also a pure Python based prototype which can be run with
 > python python/run.py

 Out of the box the software runs a local simulation with two predefined AIs competing about resources on a pseudo randomly generated grid.

 Actually _playing the game_, involves the development (coding) of an AI contract and let it compete with other AIs on the Ethereum blockchain.